-As I said earlier, this was as much an exercise in fishing education was it was in catching fish to eat.
-I feel like I have something to build on next time I go out and I would definitely hire a fishing guide would absolutely choose Eddie again and launch at Parrot Eyes.
+As I said earlier, this was as much an exercise in fishing education as it was in catching fish to eat.
+I feel like I have something to build on next time I go out, and I would definitely hire a fishing guide, choose Eddie again, and launch at Parrot Eyes.

 IS THIS EXPERIENCE KID-FRIENDLY?

 Absolutely yes.
 I think the personality of your guide is important.
 He or she has to be willing to take/teach kids, but in my limited experience with fishing guides, they seem like pretty laid back people who love what they do and want other people to love it, too.

 I’d recommend a child be at least four and able to listen and follow directions to take part in this experience.
 You’re in a small space with lots of fishhooks.
 While falling overboard doesn’t seem to present any real danger, the kiddo needs to be old enough to understand and appreciate what’s going on.
 Also, the idea of chasing an unruly child on a small boat for three hours doesn’t sound like my idea of a good time.